F5Networks/f5-openstack-agent/f5_openstack_agent/client/bigip-onboard-cli.md

     `bigip-onboard update 8842dbbb-8041-4318-9517-f09cd29a3f55 --availability_zone test`

 ### 4. bigip-onboard refresh
-usage: Refresh the device properties of an existing bigip in an existing device group
+usage: Refresh the device properties of an existing BIG-IP in an existing device group

 required params:
 - id: ID of BIG-IP group